Teo Redding

-Teo Redding (born December 8, 1994) is an American football wide receiver for the Houston Gamblers of the United States Football League (USFL).
+Teo Redding (born December 8, 1994) is an American professional football wide receiver for the Massachusetts Pirates of the Indoor Football League (IFL).
 He attended Michigan Collegiate High School.
 He played college football at Bowling Green and was originally signed by the Detroit Lions as an undrafted free agent in 2018.
 He has also been a member of the Washington Redskins, Green Bay Packers, New York Guardians, and Montreal Alouettes.

+College career

+Bowling Green

+As a redshirt freshman for the Bowling Green Falcons football team in 2014, Redding caught five passes for 59 yards in limited action.
+In 2015, he played in all 14 games and earned his first collegiate start in the 2015 GoDaddy Bowl.
+On the season, he had 13 receptions for 222 yards and three touchdowns while the Falcons won the 2015 MAC Championship.
+As a redshirt senior in 2017, Redding caught a career high eight passes for 197 yards and two touchdowns against Miami (OH) in a 37-29 victory.
+He finished his senior season with 45 receptions for 624 yards and led the Falcons with eight touchdowns, earning him Second-team All-MAC.